peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] EncodeToBytes();

 Writes the binary representation of this CBOR object and returns a byte array of that representation.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
 The example code given in **M:PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)** can be used to write out certain keys of a CBOR map in a given order.
-For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call  `EncodeToBytes(new
-            CBOREncodeOptions(false, false, true))`  rather than this method.
+For the CTAP2 (FIDO Client-to-Authenticator Protocol 2) canonical ordering, which is useful for implementing Web Authentication, call  `EncodeToBytes(new CBOREncodeOptions("ctap2canonical=true"))`  rather than this method.

 <b>Return Value:</b>